 If it is not possible to make acceptable alternative arrangements the organiser must provide the consumer with equivalent transport back to the place of departure or to another agreeable place; the consumer must be compensated as appropriate.

 LIABILITIES FOR INCOMPLETE PROVISION OF HOLIDAY COMPONENTS

 The holiday supplier is liable to the consumer for:

 Compensation paid for any damages liable, due to the failure to provide all booked services, may be limited in the holiday contract in accordance with relevant international conventions; any such limitation must not be unreasonable.
 This limitation does not include personal injury claims.

 The above liabilities must not be excluded by any term of the holiday contract.

-Even if not in writing, there is a legal implication that all holiday contracts include terms that:
+Even if not in writing, there is a legal implication that all holiday contracts include terms that require the:

 Holiday suppliers must be able to provide evidence of security measures taken to enable the refund of money paid over and repatriation of holidaymakers in the event of insolvency.
 There are exceptions to this if:

 If the above exceptions do not apply, the holiday supplier must demonstrate the security of consumers' prepayments and their ability to repatriate holidaymakers in the event of insolvency by, as a minimum, implementing one of the three types of measures prescribed by the Regulations.
 These measures are bonding, insurance and moneys held in trust.

 It is an offence for holiday suppliers to not comply with the above requirements.